eirikhl/.linkconfigs/README.md

-Config files for i3 and emacs
+Config files for i3 and emacs and whatever else I feel like

 Trying to keep track of thingamajigs